tytydraco/yessleep/out/Helicopter_Moms_are_dangerous_Shadow_Mothers_are_worse.md

 Things changed after that.

 The business went under, and my dad got a part time job at the power plant.
 That didn't last.
 Nor any other job for that matter.
 Which is why we ended moving again.
 And again, and again.
 It was a wonder how I got through high school at all.
-In one semester I changed districts 4 times.
+During one semester, I changed districts 4 times!

 But I was a good student.